 Megaprojects are built on misinformation about costs, schedules, benefits, and risks.
 The result is “cost overruns, delays, and benefit shortfalls that undermine project viability during project delivery and operations” (Flyvbjerg, 2017: 8).

 The question is not about why we should do major planned change, but rather why projects need to be this large, and why we need to implement them as ‘projects’ – as temporary organizations with a definite beginning and explicit end date.
 In that respect, one might ask: what are the economic and technical rationales underlying major projects?
 An obvious alternative is to implement them instead as minor piecemeal initiatives, as a set of smaller projects.
-This kind of analysis renders a lot more theoretical triggers and represent a key question pertaining to why a particular phenomenon exist in the first place.
-Similar explorations and debates have taken place in other fields of scientific inquiry, including why do cities exist, why do nations exist, why do tribes exist, why do communities exist and so forth.
+This kind of analysis renders a lot more theoretical triggers and representing a key question pertaining to why a particular phenomenon exist in the first place.
+Similar explorations and debates have taken place in other fields of scientific inquiry, including why cities exist, why nations exist, why tribes exist, why communities exist and so forth.
 The question obviously for management and organization scholars relates to classic debates about why large firms exist – what are the advantages of scale and scope of megaprojects.
 This also leads the way for an analysis of the managerial and organizational challenges associated with them.
 We know a great deal about their importance.
 We are becoming increasingly aware of their prevalence and we certainly know a lot about their problems.
 However, we know far less about their management and organization.

-Research on mega-projects has developed rapidly in recent years, reflecting the importance and progress they have made in society at large.
-It is especially welcome to see that mega-projects have entered the center stage of research in management and organization studies, as well as economic geography and urban planning.
+Research on mega-projects has also developed rapidly in recent years, reflecting the importance and progress they have made in society at large.
+A number of special issues have begun to appear in prominent journals creating an abundant amount of literature on megaprojects, for example, the International Journal of Project Management (2011 & 2017), Organization, Technology and Management in Construction (2012), International Journal of Architecture Engineering and Construction (2014), Journal of Management and Engineering (2015), Urban Policy and Research (2017) and International Journal of Managing Projects in Business (2018)..
+It is especially welcome to see that mega-projects have entered the center stage of research in management and organization studies Van Marrewijk 2016), as well as economic geography (Rasgam et al. 2014) and urban planning (Steele 2017).
 Even though, the progress made is impressive and important, with a number of achievements made related to better stories and better constructs, there is still a dearth of detailed stories of the major projects shaping society, and the theories that we might rely on to understand and explain their nature and dynamics.
 The idea with the present special issue was to push the boundaries for research on mega-project management.
-In that respect, we wanted to achieve a few important things.
+In that respect, we wanted (aimed?) to achieve a few important things.

 First, to advance the theoretical discourse on mega-project management, beyond simply presenting empirical accounts, and statistics of mega-project performance.
 Instead we thought it would be important to drive the discussion around explicit theoretical debates on how to understand the nature and dynamics of these projects.